matthew-1313/PlayPal-FrontEnd/README.md

 ## Project Description

 ### Purpose
-This project was created to connect video gamers with other video gamers with similar gaming interests.
+Playpal was created to connect video gamers with other video gamers with similar gaming interests while also being a gaming information resource.

 ### Features
-The app allows a user to review a game.
-Upon submitting a review, the app will suggest other app users with a similar rating to connect with.
-Once connected, the app allows the user to use the in-app messaging system to directly communicate with the other user.
-Additionally, the app contains a calendar feature that allows users to make meeting requests and coordinate playing/meet up schedules.
+Playpal allows a user to review a game.
+Upon submitting a review, Playpal will suggest other users with a similar rating to connect with.
+Once connected, Playpal allows the user to use the in-app messaging system to directly communicate with the other user.
+Additionally, Playpal contains a calendar feature that allows users to make meeting requests and coordinate playing/meet up schedules.

 ### Technologies/Frameworks
-The app was created using the following frameworks and plugins: Firebase for a non-relational back end solution and RAWG API [https://rawg.io/] for the gaming information.
+Playpal was created using the following frameworks and plugins: Firebase for a non-relational back end solution and RAWG API [https://rawg.io/] for the gaming information.
 TalkJS [https://talkjs.com/] was used for the messaging component and Calendar developed by Vladmir Kurko [https://github.com/vkurko/calendar].

 <ul>
-<li>Axios</li>
+<li>Axios[^1]</li>
 <li>Calendar by Valdmir Kurko</li>
 <li>Firebase</li>
 <li>Moment</li>